Changes of State are Energy Changes

 In chemistry we learn about electrons, protons and neutrons and of their arrangements in atomic elements, molecules, mixtures and compounds.
 We discover ions, isotopes and covalent, ionic and metallic bonds.
 We are introduced to chemical equations and learn how to balance them in terms of atoms, volumes and masses.
 But all of these things are about energy and how it behaves.

-If we ask why hydrogen and oxygen exist as the molecules H2 and O2 we are told they are more stable.
+Ask why hydrogen and oxygen exist as the molecules H2 and O2 we are told they are more stable.
 But what is this stability?
 It is the result of particles coming together in more energy efficient, energy exchanging structures.
-There is less total energy (node energy and photon energy) and therefore marginally less mass in the molecule than in the two separated atoms.
-The atom particles combine as a molecule because together they use less energy satisfying their energy desires.

 For some reason particles pro actively desire energy and want to get it in the most efficient way.
 Such desires for energy are the reason for light speed photon energy flows and the associated particle energy absorptions and emissions.
 Those same desires are what hold the particles of a structure at a distance and cause them to vibrate.

 Water H2O is a more energy efficient combination of hydrogen and oxygen.
 We use this fact in fuel cells to harvest electrical energy.
 Simply bringing oxygen and hydrogen together in the right proportions in a container will not of itself create water and release energy because the molecules in the mixture are content with their energy interactions.
 However, if we input a spark of photon energy we upset that particle contentment and some re-combine as water, releasing photon energy.
 That photon energy further upsets the contentment and a rapid explosive energy releasing change to water ensues.